tiberlab/tibercad/manual/Sphinx/Complete/modules/ETB.rst

-The chemestry of localized states in covalent semiconductors needs at least an eight band parameterization (one *s* and three *p* orbitals with spin degeneracy)
+The chemistry of localized states in covalent semiconductors needs at least an eight band parameterization (one *s* and three *p* orbitals with spin degeneracy)
 (see [Vogl]_ ).